PennockTech/fingerd/README.md

 ### Docker

-Images are automatically built by CI and pushed to Docker Hub as `pennocktech/fingerd`.
+Images are **currently not** automatically built by CI and pushed anywhere.
+(Old image repository hosting disabled, have not yet set up a new one.)

 There is a [Dockerfile](./examples/Dockerfile) which builds a small container image.